About me

 I’m presently completing my habilitation project, Haunting the Developmental Sea, based on seven years of ethnographic research in the Indo-Malay-Philippine archipelago.
 This work explores the interplay of epistemic and infrastructural dependencies in semi-submerged landscapes, focusing on ghostly afterlives in the wake of littoral extraction, overbuilding, and abandonment.

-I was previously based at the Leibniz Centre for Tropical Marine Research (ZMT), where I taught anthropology and sociology at the University of Bremen (2015-2023).
-During this time, I co-led DFG, US SSRC and Leibniz-funded projects with collaborators across the Dutch Caribbean, Malaysia, Indonesia, India, the Philippines, Singapore, and Sri Lanka.
+Previously, I was based at the Leibniz Centre for Tropical Marine Research (ZMT) and taught maritime anthropology and development sociology at the University of Bremen (2015–2023), where assisted in the co-founding of the Bremen NatureCultures Lab.

-My last transregional collaborative project, BlueUrban (DFG-funded, 2020–2023), examined how land reclamation, seawalls, and urban adaptation transform social relations between cities and seas in the Indo-Malay-Philippine archipelago.
-The focus was on modernist visions of floating infrastructural futures and their contested meanings for coastal communities, alongside the politics of oceanic privatisation and waterfront development.
+Our last transregional project, BlueUrban (DFG-funded, 2020–2023), examined how land reclamation, seawalls, and other ´adaptive´ infrastructural interventions transform social relations between cities and seas in the Indo-Malay-Philippine archipelago.
+The focus was on modernist visions of floating infrastructural futures and their contested meanings for coastal collectives, alongside older politics of oceanic privatisation and waterfront development.

-Beyond academia, I’ve worked with organisations including the Climate Secretariat (Bonn), CGIAR-WorldFish Centre (Penang), the Alola Foundation (Timor-Leste), and Singapore’s National Youth Council.
+Beyond academia, I’ve worked with organisations including the Climate Secretariat (Bonn), CGIAR-WorldFish Centre (Penang), the Alola Foundation (Timor-Leste), and Singapore’s National Youth Council and Beyond Social Services (2004-2015).
+I also presently serve as associate editor for Maritime Studies and as an editorial board member for Ocean and Society and the Springer book series Marine Social Sciences and the Blue Humanities.